 Snorkel at the Great Barrier Reef, discover ancient Aboriginal rock paintings and watch the sunset in the outback on this Southern Hemisphere adventure that explores the highlights of Australia and New Zealand.

-This morning, enjoy a tour around the base of Uluru where you can get a closer look at the caves, water holes and ancient rock paintings that make this sacred area so spectacular.
+Enjoy a tour around the base of Uluru, the extraordinary monolith whose circumference is studded with caves decorated with Aboriginal paintings.
 In the afternoon, fly to Cairns, the gateway to the Great Barrier Reef and Australia's tropical rainforests.

-The world's largest coral reef, made up of over 3,000 individual reefs and over 1,250 miles long, is one of our planet's most amazing natural wonders.
-Board a catamaran cruise to the Outer Great Barrier Reef.
+The world’s largest coral reef, made up of over 3,000 individual reefs and over 1,250 miles long, is one of our planet’s most amazing natural wonders.
+Board a catamaran and cruise to the Outer Great Barrier Reef.
 Experience this underwater world that is a dazzling kaleidoscope of colour and brilliance.
-Choose to snorkel, take a semi-submersible watercraft tour or attend a presentation by a marine biologist.
+Choose to snorkel, take a semi-submersible watercraft tour, or attend a presentation by a marine biologist.
 Return to Cairns, where your evening is at leisure.

-Sydney is Australia's oldest and largest city boasting one of the most beautiful harbours in the world, home to the instantly recognisable Sydney Harbour Bridge and world famous architectural wonder - the Sydney Opera House.
-This morning your sightseeing tour will take you through the commercial and shopping heart of Sydney.
-Throughout the tour learn about the first interaction between European settlers and Aborigines.
+Sydney boasts one of the most beautiful harbours in the world, home to the instantly recognizable Sydney Harbour Bridge and the world-famous architectural wonder—the Sydney Opera House.
+This morning, your sightseeing tour will take you through the commercial and shopping heart of Sydney.
 End the day with a cruise along Sydney Harbour for uninterrupted views of the city skyline.